 “Anticipate the difficult by managing the easy.”

-But here he sums it up best: “The words of truth are always paradoxical.”
+And my favorite that sums up the often frustrating nature of age-old wisdom: “The words of truth are always paradoxical.”

 All clear now?
 I didn’t think so either.

 While tai chi is notorious for looping language it also gets credit for creating actual, physical activities that let you experience the concept to gain a personal understanding.
 Let’s be fair to the sages and trust that they experienced something monumental but struggled in finding the words to share their ideas.
-Luckily they also gave us the tai chi form so we can get out of our head and roll up our sleeves.
-Two clear tai chi concepts that helps us understand what we are doing in the form is the idea of Hsu – Shih or Substantial – Insubstantial.
+Luckily, they also gave us the tai chi form so we can get out of our head, roll up our sleeves, and get to work.
+Two clear tai chi concepts that help us understand what we are doing in the form is the idea of Hsu – Shih or Substantial – Insubstantial.

 Hsu – Shih or Insubstantial – Substantial